-Table.
-Waxiiiuiii Cost pei Wisi Grant Program Maximum Individual Competitive State/Territory Program (cost reimbursement) \$14,932 Multi-state (cost reimbursement) \$14,932 Professional Corps Applicants/ees (Cost Reimbursement) \$1,000 Professional Corps Fixed Amount Applicants/Grantees \$1,000 Education Award Program Fixed Amount Grant \$800 Fulltime Fixed Amount Grant \$13,430 State/Territory Commission Formula Prime \$18,000 Individual State/Territory Formula Program \$20,000 State/Territory Commission Average (of all its subgrants) \$14,932
+Table: Maximum Cost per MST Grant Program Maximum Individual Competitive State/Territory Program (cost reimbursement) \$15,192 Multi-state (cost reimbursement) \$15,192 Professional Corps Fixed Amount Applicants/Grantees \$1,000 Education Award Program Fixed Amount Grant \$800 Full-time Fixed Amount Grant \$15,192 State/Territory Commission Formula Prime \$18,000 Individual State/Territory Formula Program \$20,000 State/Territory Commission Average (of all its subgrants) \$15,192

-^{}Cost reimbursement programs operating in rural communities (as defined in the Mandatory Supplemental Guidance) and cost reimbursement programs that recruit opportunity youth as AmeriCorps members may request up to \$15,100 cost per MSY for the AmeriCorps members who will be serving in rural areas or who are opportunity youth.
+^{}Cost reimbursement programs operating in rural communities (as defined in the Mandatory Supplemental Guidance) and cost reimbursement programs that recruit opportunity youth as AmeriCorps members may request up to \$15,360 cost per MSY for the AmeriCorps members who will be serving in rural areas or who are opportunity youth.

-CNCS requires Professional Corps programs to cover the operating expenses associated with the AmeriCorps program through non CNCS resources.
-CNCS will only consider operating funds of up to \$1,000 per MSY if an applicant is able to demonstrate significant organizational financial need and substantial challenges to raising non-CNCS resources based on the materials reviewed by the Office of Grant Management.
+CNCS requires Professional Corps programs to cover the operating expenses associated with the AmeriCorps program through non CNCS.
+CNCS will only consider operating funds of up to \$1,000 per MSY if an applicant is able to demonstrate significant organizational financial need based on the materials reviewed by the Office of Grant Management.